suryanox/crumble/docs/guide/README.md

-# guide.md — what the pieces actually are
+# guide — what the pieces actually are

 quick definitions, not a tutorial. if you already know what a B-tree is, skip most of this — it's here for when I (or someone else) forgets.